kaifang98/tq_22/AI/README.md

 but struggles with how to apply Artificial Intelligence (AI) to address its critical business problems.

-What advice should the Accenture team give the client?
+What advice should the A team give the client?
 `finalize AI algorithms then assess the data they have gathered`

 ##